 I reckon that a storybook romance, a dream career, a life of travel or the chance to move overseas isn’t about luck.
 It’s about taking the risk, buying a ticket and making the most of what happens next.

-I believe you don’t have to sacrifice your career and ‘real life’ to travel, and travel often.
 I’d love to show you how and will be sharing our stories to help get you there.

 I love hearing from fellow expats, travellers and book-nerds so your comments are always appreciated.
 If you want to stay up to date with the adventures, just subscribe by entering your email address here.
 You’ll get posts from me here weekly, plus my monthly newsletter with link roundups.